Surveillance video captures moments after shooting, crash on Chicago's West Side, injuring 2

 The crash was fast and intense.

 It all started just before 1 p.m.
-Sunday in the 100-block of N. Kedzie Avenue, and ended in the 3200-block of W. Chicago Avenue, according to police.
+Sunday in the 100-block of North Kedzie Avenue, and ended in the 3200-block of West Chicago Avenue, according to police.

 Surveillance cameras at a West Side Popeyes captured the almost airborne impact as two cars collide from opposite directions.